"It belongs in a museum!"

 Tools and Basic Actions are employed using the command:

-Where "action" is either the name of the Basic Action (Force, Rush, Investigate, Fight) or a Tool that corresponds to the Challenge Type.
+Where "action" is either the name of the Stat (Brute, Agility, Wits, Combat) or Basic Action (Force, Rush, Investigate, Fight) -- you can use either to act without a tool -- or a Tool that corresponds to the Challenge Type.

 Once an action is used, any Tool Effects are immediately put onto the whole party's ongoing Effects list.
 Duplicates restart the timer but do not apply again.
 Anything in the Effects list when +act/complete is pushed at the end of a round applies to that entire round.
 All Effects apply to the entire party.